James C. Hogg

-James C. Hogg OC (born December 3, 1935) is a Canadian physician and one of Canada's leading pulmonary pathologists.
+James C. Hogg OC (born December 3, 1935) is a Canadian physician and pulmonary pathologist.
 Hogg has been recognized for his research into Chronic Obstructive Pulmonary Disease.
 He received the Canada Gairdner Wightman Award in 2013.
 He became an officer of the Order of Canada in 2005 and was named to the Canadian Medical Hall of Fame in 2010.
 He also received the Queen Elizabeth II’s Diamond Jubilee Medal.